turingschool/backend-curriculum-site/module2/misc/rails_basics_challenge.md

 ### Students

 Let's start by creating students alone.
-If you'd like some additional practice, feel free to see if you can test-drive this functionality, but it's not required.
+You should TDD throughout.
 Styling is also not required for this particular exercise.

 #### User Can See an Individual Student